Maygik/repo-MoreHead/QA.md

 This may happen if different mod managers are used.
 We recommend using the **same mod manager** for everyone.
 Currently, we know that **r2modman** can sometimes cause Chinese characters in the base cosmetic list to be garbled during loading.
 Although our tests showed that garbled base cosmetics still sync correctly, a small number of players have reported desync issues — you can check this discussion for more info:   https://github.com/Masaicker/repo-MoreHead/issues/14   https://github.com/Masaicker/repo-MoreHead/issues/27  .

-At the moment, there’s no specific fix for this.
+At the moment, there's no specific fix for this.
 If other add-on cosmetic mods display normally but base cosmetics do not, the problem is likely caused by the **font encoding issue during loading**.